-primary or secondary role.46 In 2009, there were 42 million family caregivers in the U.S providing care to an adult with limitations in daily activities at any one time and almost 62 million throughout the year.
-Over this time, the estimated economic value of unpaid contributions from informal caregivers was approximately \$450 billion, up from an estimated \$375 billion in 2007.
+Relatives, friends and other unpaid caregivers account for the vast majority of individuals providing LTSS to individuals across the lifespan.
+Looking at this another way, only 13 percent of people needing any type of LTSS use paid helpers in either a primary or secondary role.50 In 2013, there were 40 million family caregivers in the U.S providing care to an adult with limitations in daily activities at any one time.
+Over this time, the estimated economic value of unpaid contributions from informal caregivers was approximately \$470 billion, up from an estimated \$450 billion in 2009.
 In fact, the economic value of caregiving exceeded total Medical spending in the U.S. for both medical and LTSS.
-In Connecticut in 2009, there were an estimated 486,000 caregivers at any given time, accounting for an estimated \$5.8 billion in unpaid contributions.47
+In Connecticut, in 2013, there were an estimated 459,000 caregivers at any given time, accounting for an estimated \$5.9 billion in unpaid contributions.51